zanemilo/Dijjon/README.md

 ### Planned Enhancements
 - **Visual & GUI Upgrades:** While current development focuses on internal logic and text-based mechanics, future iterations will transition into rich visual experiences:
   - **Interactive GUI:** Plans to integrate a full Pygame-based GUI that will replace terminal interactions with dynamic windows, interactive menus, and visual storytelling.
   - **Audio-Visual Integration:** Future enhancements include background imagery, ambient sound effects, and music loops to further immerse the player in the world of Dijjon.
+Potentially, voice acted introduction and key dialogues.
 - **Extended Gameplay Systems:** Additional features such as an enhanced combat system, AI-driven NPC behavior, and a more complex quest generation system are already planned.

 ## Technical Highlights